Texas parents sue after being investigated for trans child’s care - NewsBreak

 The family says they learned about the investigation on Feb.
 24 and that a Child Protective Services investigator visited their home the next day.
 The parents say the investigator tried getting them to sign for the release of their child’s medical records, but they refused.

-According to the lawsuit, “the CPS investigator disclosed that the sole allegation against [the parents] is that they have a transgender daughter and that their daughter may have been provided with medically necessary gender-affirming health care and is ‘currently transitioning from male to female.'”Proposed OK Senate bill would make gender reassignment treatment illegal for those under 21
+According to the lawsuit, “the CPS investigator disclosed that the sole allegation against [the parents] is that they have a transgender daughter and that their daughter may have been provided with medically necessary gender-affirming health care and is ‘currently transitioning from male to female.'”This is illegal every day in New Orleans except Mardi Gras

 The family’s attorneys explain that should the investigation rule the parents have abused their child, not only would the mother lose her job but they would be automatically be placed on a child abuse registry and face legal repercussions.